The Decade of Decline: Unraveling the Shrinking Breakfast Cereal Category

 “When you don’t have time for a bowl of Cocoa Puffs, take it on the go with you.”
 Even Quaker’s cereal bars are similarly positioned.

-On the meal replacement side, there are a whole host of protein, energy, and fiber bars.
-This is the area with the most potential for growth.
+There are a whole host of protein, energy, and fiber bars on the meal replacement side.
+This is the area with the most growth potential.
 For example, as healthy and on-the-go converge, Clif Bar promotes its Mojo Bar as “Energize your day.”

 The more “snacky” you get, the less serious it becomes.

-For the kids of these parents (who are now in that 18-34 demographic), it is natural to have a yogurt for breakfast rather than a bowl of cereal.
+For the kids of these parents (now in that 18-34 demographic), it is natural to have yogurt for breakfast rather than a bowl of cereal.

 It’s an easy breakfast item

-With such widespread appeal, yogurt has clearly become the best bet for breakfast eaters.
+With such widespread appeal, yogurt has become the best bet for breakfast eaters.

 Yogurt is healthy

 Here’s where Greek Yogurt comes into play.
 Greek yogurt stands out from the other styles of yogurt with its rich and creamy texture.
 And the health benefits are abundant.